AbdurRehman1299/Airplane-Reservation-System/README.md

 Key features:

-Reservation Management: Quickly book, cancel, and view reservations.
+•Reservation Management: Quickly book, cancel, and view reservations.

-Passenger and Flight Management: Keep track of passenger details, flight statuses, and seat assignments.
+•Passenger and Flight Management: Keep track of passenger details, flight statuses, and seat assignments.

-Data Structures in Action: Uses queues, linked lists, and more for optimal performance.
+•Data Structures in Action: Uses queues, linked lists, and more for optimal performance.

 This repository serves as a practical example for learning and implementing DSA concepts in a real-world scenario, perfect for developers and students interested in data structures, algorithms, and system design.